To help you understand the terms you will come across when considering equity release, we've put together a helpful glossary:

 A fee that you pay the lender to cover the cost of setting up the equity release plan.
 This may also be referred to as “Arrangement fee” or “Application fee”.

-A fee paid to a lender to cover the inspection of your property.
+A fee paid to a lender to cover the inspection of your property by an independent chartered surveyor.